AddressIQ for telecom operators

 • geospatial enrichment and polygon-aware classification

-• decision-ready outputs for CRM, ticketing, planning, and BI
+• decision-ready outputs for CRM, ticketing, planning, field, and BI

-• traceable lineage so teams can understand why a record was classified the way it was
+• traceable lineage so teams can understand why a count or record changed

 Why teams buy it